B.S., Washington and Lee University; A.M., Brown University; Ph.D., Princeton University

 Researcher on the recent history of U.S. environmental politics and policy, including public lands, climate change, and science and technology.

 I have taught in the Environmental Studies Program at Wellesley College since the fall of 2006.
 My training is in environmental history and environmental studies.
+I have also been active in college sustainability initiatives, especially those pertaining to energy and climate change.

 My first book, The Promise of Wilderness: American Environmental Politics since 1964, is available from the University of Washington Press (2012).
 The book chronicles the expansion of the federal wilderness system since 1964 and the shift toward a broader agenda for public lands reform.
 It explores two nested questions: how have debates over the public lands affected modern environmental politics and how have debates over environmental reform affected American politics more broadly?
 A short video about the book is available here.